basho-labs/the-basho-community/README.md

 ### What Should Be Part of a Riak Community Release?

-For the purposes of this project, a community release can include anything that's not code (though related to code - like "released my new Small talk client - should definite) and that contributes to the advancement of the community as a whole.
+For the purposes of this project, a community release can include anything that's not code, though work related to code (e.g. releasing a new client library definitely counts).
+Basically anything that contributes to the advancement of the community as a whole.
 A partial list of examples:

 * A blog post about your team's Riak usage
 * A presentation at a local meetup and accompanying slide deck
-* Releasing your PHP ORM and open source it
+* Releasing your PHP ORM and open sourceing it
 * Documentation you contributed for the Python client
-* A screencast we made to show new Riak Search features
+* A screencast Basho made to show new Riak Search features
 * The 30 minutes you spent in the Mailing List to help a newcomer
 * Adding the [Powered By Riak badge](http://wiki.basho.com/We-Run-Riak-Badges.html) to your site